HOPE MANNING MEMORIAL SCHOLARSHIP

 The Hope Manning Memorial Scholarship was started in honor of Hope manning, a child that lost her life at age 5 as a result of child abuse in 2002.

-We honor her memory by awarding a scholarship to one high school senior in each of our three high schools who has overcome what life has thrown at them and persevered to become the best person they can be.
+We honor her memory by awarding a $1000.00 scholarship to a high school senior in each of our three high schools who has overcome what life has thrown at them and persevered to become the best person they can be.
 They were determined to make a difference in the world even with the odds stacked against them.

 This scholarship is not based on grades or finances, it’s based on heart.
 It’s based on having a passion for life and a spirit of rushing forward.